This is my obligatory post on quitting my job and traveling around the world with the lessons I’ve learned since becoming a digital nomad blogger.

 Posting from your smartphone or tablet lets you have access to your beloved site from the train on the way to your next destination, at the lunch break or even waiting in line a the postal office – if those still exist.

-So if you can make your blog a success, you open yourself up to more freedom.
+So if you can make your blog a success, you open yourself up to more freedom and a way to make money as a digital nomad.

 But it’s not something to just jump into it, don’t just quit your job today.
-What you do while on the job will help you shape the path of your nomadic and freelancing career.
+What you do while on the job will help you shape the path of your digital nomad and freelancing career.

 Save some money while you’re getting a regular income by spending less than you earn.
 Work on building a side business.
 Having a side income to supplement your savings can make your nomadic time more relaxing, flexible and enjoyable.